allanmcinnes/allanmcinnes.github.io/_posts/2016-08-09-reflecting_on_retrospectives.md

 ## Anything worth doing is worth overdoing

-While I don't doubt the value of end-of-project retrospectives, I think there's even more value to be had by holding frequent retrospectives while the project is actually underway.
+While I don't doubt the value of end-of-project retrospectives, I think there's even more value to be had by holding frequent retrospectives *while the project is actually underway*.
 Holding frequent retrospectives provides your team with rapid feedback on the development process, and allows the team to fine-tune the way they're working.